WinVector/rquery/README.md

     ## [1] "`d`.`subjectID`"       "`d`.`surveyCategory`"  "`d`.`assessmentTotal`"

-By using the `to_sql(column_restriction = )` option, the query can be re-built in terms of columns used to ensure we are using only a minimal set of columns.
-The column set (gathered with `columns_used(dq)`) is pushed back to all source nodes, altering their queries.
+By using the `to_sql(column_restriction = )` option, the query can be re-built in terms of columns used to ensure we are using only a minimal set of columns (these operators are still under development).
+The column set (gathered with `columns_used(dq)`) is pushed back to all source nodes, altering their queries (allowing local optimization).

 And that is our experiment.